DHLab-TSENG/Heterogeneity-in-SAD-paper/Cluster_Analysis.md

 # Data preparation for cluster analysis

-## Collect variables to be removed
+## Define variables to be removed from analysis

 ``` r
 removed_variables <-